ouistiti-project/ouistiti/docs/config.md

 Ouistiti application needs the following entries:

 ### "user" :
-define the user to set for the main processus.
+defines the user to set for the main processus.
 Ouistiti must be start with rights of "root", after to create the sockets server, it is more secure to change the user of all process used by Ouistiti.
 To use the Unix' authentication the server must be root too, then